Install Pi-hole on Ubuntu Server

 sudo netplan apply

-3. Install Pi-hole
+3. Install Pi-hole (One Command)

 curl -sSL https://install.pi-hole.net | bash

-• Select interface
+• Choose network interface

-• Accept default blocklists
+• Keep default blocklists

-5. Access Web Interface
+5. Access Pi-hole Web Dashboard

-6. Set Router DNS to Pi-hole IP
+• Router → Change DNS to your Pi-hole IP

-7. (Optional) Enable Pi-hole DHCP
+7. (Optional) Use Pi-hole as DHCP Server

-• Disable DHCP on router
+• Disable DHCP on your router

 pihole -g # Update blocklists

-9. Change Web Admin Password
+9. Change Admin Password

 pihole -a -p